bkesterbyld/maroon-potato/src/pages/digital-operations-platform-api.md

   - type: features_section
     features:
       - title: Power Digital Innovation
-        subtitle: >-
-          Get key ops and marketing data in one collaborative place to power innovation
+        subtitle: Get key ops and marketing data in one collaborative place
         content: >-
           Standing up one-off databases for new projects and features fragments data and increases maintenance costs.
 Above provides a no code Digital